ovh/docs/pages/platform/kubernetes-k8s/cluster-autoscaler-example/guide.en-ca.md

 The easiest way to enable the autoscaler is using the Kubernetes API, for example using `kubectl`.

-As explained in the [How nodes and node pools work](../managing-nodes/) guide, in your OVHcloud Managed Kubernetes cluster, nodes are grouped in node pools (group of nodes sharing the same configuration).
+As explained in the [How nodes and node pools work](../managing-nodes/) guide, in your OVHcloud Managed Kubernetes cluster, nodes are grouped in node pools (groups of nodes sharing the same configuration).

-Autoscale is configured in a node pool basis, i.e. you don't enable autoscaling on a full cluster, you enable it for one or more of your node pools.
-Let's see how you can do it.
+Autoscale is configured on a node pool basis, i.e. you don't enable autoscaling on a full cluster, you enable it for one or more of your node pools.

+You can activate the autoscaler on several node pools, each of which can have a different type of instance as well as different min and max nodes number limits.

-When you create your cluster, you could bootstrap a default node pool in it, and you can add others in the Public Cloud section of the [OVHcloud Control Panel](https://ca.ovh.com/auth/?action=gotomanager&from=https://www.ovh.com/ca/en/&ovhSubsidiary=ca) or directly [using the Kubernetes API](../managing-nodes/).
+When you create your cluster, you can bootstrap a default node pool in it, and you can add others in the Public Cloud section of the [OVHcloud Control Panel](https://ca.ovh.com/auth/?action=gotomanager&from=https://www.ovh.com/ca/en/&ovhSubsidiary=ca) or directly [using the Kubernetes API](../managing-nodes/).

 To list node pools, you can use: